pdevito3/wispe/README.md

 npm install @wispe/wispe-react
 ```

-Use `useAutoComplete` to establish your incoming automcplete state and use the return values to compose your actual component.
+Use `useAutoComplete` to establish your incoming autocomplete state and use the return values to compose your actual component.

 ```tsx
 import { useAutoComplete } from "@wispe/wispe-react";